-Yılmaz and Akbaş submitted their defence statements against the offences they are charged with, regarding their news stories titled "Municipally owned lands on sale by the appointee", "New logo of Erciş Municipality turns out to be stolen", "Appointee's intolerance towards Kurdish signs ", "Appointee tries to abolish visibility of women in Erciş" and "Erciş Municipality dismisses a wide range of its workers".
+Erciş Municipality is one of many municipalities in predominantly Kurdish regions where an elected mayor was dismissed by decree and replaced by a government appointee.
+The charges against Yılmaz and Akbaş revolve around the publication of articles such as "Municipally owned lands on sale by the appointee", "New logo of Erciş Municipality turns out to be stolen", "Appointee's intolerance towards Kurdish signs ", "Appointee tries to abolish visibility of women in Erciş" and "Erciş Municipality dismisses a wide range of its workers".

-Journalist İdris Yılmaz submitted his defence after identity checks.
-He stated: “The press must be free and journalism is not a crime.
+Yılmaz’s defense statement was predicated on press freedom and his right to freedom of expression.
+“The press must be free and journalism is not a crime.
 Article 3 of the constitution says so.
 Journalist's duty is to criticise the irregularities that create negative public reaction.
 We published these stories because they were newsworthy.
 We have never insulted the appointee Mehmet Şirin Yaşar personally.
 We even called him to get a response, however he never returned our calls.
 He did not inform the public about any of his policies therefore we articulated the public response against them.
 We are not criminals, we are journalists.
 I request my acquittal.”

-After Yılmaz's defence statement, Erhan Akbaş took the floor and said: “We are journalists.
+Akbaş focused on the positive impact of their articles as justification for their critical reporting.
+“We are journalists.
 When you take a look at our news stories, they are all made for public interest.
 After we published our news story regarding the stolen logo of Erciş Municipality, they started searching for a new logo.
 They organized a competition for a new logo, with a 5 thousand TL prize for the winner.
 Afterward, they made many changes on various signs and spent thousands of liras from the budget, which meant that former appointee Mehmet Şirin Yaşar damaged the public institution that he represented.
 He is the one that should account before the public, not us."

-Court adjourned the hearing until 14 November to get the testimony of Mehmet Şirin Yaşar who did not attend the hearing.
+The court adjourned the hearing until November 14 to allow the prosecution to get the testimony of Mehmet Şirin Yaşar, a relevant witness.